Manishearth/manishearth.github.io/source/drafts/zero1.md

 }
 ```

-The compiler knows these are safe, and the `Yokeable` trait allows us to talk about types where these operations are safe, _generically_.
+The compiler knows these are safe because it knows that the type is covariant, and the `Yokeable` trait allows us to talk about types where these operations are safe, _generically_.

+{% discussion pion-plus%} In simpler terms, there's a certain useful property about lifetime "stretchiness" that the compiler knows about, and we can check that the property applies to a type by generating code that the compiler would refuse to compile if the property did not apply. {% enddiscussion %}

 Using this trait, `Yoke` then works by storing `Self<'static>` and transforming it to a shorter, more local lifetime before handing it out to any consumers, using the methods on `Yokeable` in various ways.